When it comes to your dog's nutrition, water is even more important than protein, fat, carbohydrates, vitamins, and

 Symptoms of dehydration include:

-Lift the skin on the back of your dog's neck or between the shoulders.
+Lift the skin on the back between your dog's shoulders.
 It should sink back to its normal place right away.

 Gently press on your dog's gums until the pressure creates a light spot.
 The normal color should come back right away when you remove your finger.
 Also the gums should feel slick and moist.

 If you think your dog might be dehydrated, take him to the vet right away.

 Prevent Diarrhea in Your Dog